voronoys/barchartraceR2D3/README.md

 There are several tools available to create bar chart races.
-However, there is no standard tool to create such kind of plot in R. Therefore, we borrow a [D3 implementation](https://bl.ocks.org/jrzief/70f1f8a5d066a286da3a1e699823470f) by [Joel Zief](https://bl.ocks.org/jrzief) and after some customization, we were able to use it as a template for the *r2d3* package.
+However, there is no standard tool to create such kind of plot in R. Therefore, we use a [D3 implementation](https://bl.ocks.org/jrzief/70f1f8a5d066a286da3a1e699823470f) provided by [Joel Zief](https://bl.ocks.org/jrzief) and after some customization, we were able to use it as a template for the *r2d3* package.

 Our tool provides three examples as well as a tab in which the user can introduce their own dataset to create a bar chart race.
 For each